Form 11 Consent Orders

 A grandparent may also apply to the Court for parenting orders in relation to the grandchildren.
 The orders a grandparent may seek include orders for the grandparent to spend time and communicate with the grandchildren and in some cases (for example, when both parents are unwilling or unable to care for the child) orders that the grandparent has sole parental responsibility for the child.

 In child related proceedings, it is common that a family consultant is involved.
 The aim of the family consultant is to reduce the adversarial aspect of the litigation.
 The family consultant can also provide evidence directly to the court.
 Also, the family consultant may work with the parties outside of the courtroom in trying to resolve the dispute.

 In child related proceedings, the Court will not accept an application unless the parties had first attended family dispute resolution.
 Family dispute resolution comes in many forms, including services like:

-- family counselling;
+- family counseling; or

 There are exceptions to the requirement for Family Dispute Resolution, for example, if your matter is urgent or family violence has occurred.
 In such cases, you may commence proceedings without first attending Family Dispute Resolution but you will need to file an exemption form with your application.

 It is important to ensure that the dispute resolution provider is a registered Family Dispute Resolution Practitioner because you will need to obtain a certificate from the practitioner if the resolution is not successful.
 For more information about commencing child related proceedings, see Disputes on child related matter.

 If an agreement is reached after the family dispute resolution, you and the other party may enter into a Parenting Plan or apply to the Court for a consent order.